mongodb/docs/source/includes/fact-imported-users-to-automation.rst

-¬Adding a MongoDB deployment to automation may affect the security settings of the |mms| project or the MongoDB deployment or both.
+Adding a MongoDB deployment to automation may affect the security settings of the |mms| project or the MongoDB deployment or both.

 Enables |mms| Project Security Setting